 Before applying for business licenses, however, one must first set-up a business.
 Companies (Sdn.
 Bhd.) in Malaysia can be 100% foreign-owned, without any local director requirements.
 A minimum of one director must have local residence in Malaysia.

 If you are operating a business without license requirements, having a Sdn.
 Bhd. is the easiest to set up, operate, and maintain.
 A few examples of business activities include:

 E-commerce platforms or other forms of digital platforms

 Offering services like photography, commissioning art, coaching etc.

 General consulting or management consulting

 TIP: With a generic business activity and if you do not require a work visa to live and work in Malaysia, you usually do not require a specific business license.
 Of course, it is always better to check with your service provider.

 According to the Companies Act, all companies are regulated by the Companies Commission of Malaysia (SSM).
 In operating business in a physical location (office, shops etc) and in specific to certain industries, every company must obtain a business license.

-Locally owned companies would generally experience quicker approvals and less stringent requirements in comparison with foreign owned companies.
+Locally owned companies would generally experience swifter and smoother approvals and less stringent requirements in comparison with foreign owned companies.